 Location and Contact Information

 Lahontan National Fish Hatchery is one of three facilities within the Lahontan National Fish Hatchery Complex.
-The hatchery maintains a broodstock of a unique strain of Lahontan cutthroat trout, the Pilot Peak strain that represents the original lake form that evolved in ancient Lake Lahontan and is the largest inland cutthroat trout in the world.
+The hatchery maintains aof a unique strain of Lahontan cutthroat trout, the Pilot Peak strain that represents the original lake form that evolved in ancient Lake Lahontan and is the largest inland cutthroat trout in the world.
 Lahontan National Fish Hatchery also works to fulfill federal tribal trust responsibilities by providing fish to our Tribal partners for recreational fishing and recovery efforts.

 Since 2006, Lahontan National Fish Hatchery has produced and stocked Pilot Peak strain Lahontan cutthroat trout in support of conservation and recovery in their native waters of Nevada and Eastern Sierra's.
 The hatchery conserves the genetic legacy of this fast-growing lake form by using rigorous genetic management techniques during spawning of captive broodstock to annually produce approximately 500,000 Pilot Peak strain Lahontan cutthroat trout, which are uniquely adapted to growing large in lake environments (over 25 pounds!).